shortstheory/dtn-unetstack/README.md

 The DtnStorage class will handle the SCAF mechanism.
 It will track PDUs, manage storage on the node and will delete expired PDUs.

 Each PDU contains a TTL which specifies the time until its expiry.
-DtnStorage can implement this by having an Sqlite3 database with three columns: PDU ID (Primary Key), Next Hop, Arrival Time, and TTL of the PDU *at* the time of arrival.
+DtnStorage can implement this by having an Sqlite3 database with three columns: PDU ID (Primary Key), Next Hop, and the Expiry Time based on the node's own clock.
 This database will be stored on the persistent storage.

 Alternatively, we can use a HashMap, keyed by the Next Hop node.
 The value of the key, will have a set of tuples of the PDU ID and Expiry Time.